mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 3. Events are stored in embedded AxonIQDB  (using async JPA)
 4. READ is performed using JPA [using jpa-eclipselink](https://github.com/mgorav/jpa-eclipselink) + Derby

+NOTE: In above programining style, write needs to fast & asynchronous.
+JPA vendor does not provide async persitence but [using jpa-eclipselink](https://github.com/mgorav/jpa-eclipselink) this can be achieved

 ### Instructions to setup and run EventDrivenMicroServiceUsingAxonIQ